yuchenw/Flood-Index/README.md

 A file to show simulated streamflow at each sub-basin outlet is necessary to determine the flow rate of a two-year return period flood.
 We created several MATLAB scripts (`CreateSimDaily.m`, `rchproc.m`, `rsvproc.m`) to achieve this task.

 It is necessary to create a look-up table showing if a sub-basin contains a reservoir (see res_lookup.txt as an example).
 It is also required to provide `Par` and `scenario` arguments to apply the functions `CreateSimDaily.m`, `rchproc.m`, and `rsvproc.m`. `Par` is a set of parameters of watershed and model information.
-Below is a table showing components in `Par`.
+Below is a table showing components in `Par`. `scenario` is  the names of each folder with the SWAT output of corresponding scenario.

 |Information|Description|
 |-----------|-----------|